jonbirge/logpager/README.md

 The approach is to treat the log file itself as truth and run UNIX tool commands on the host (within a Docker container) to extract data from the log file directly, essentially running the kinds of local unix forensic commands a sysadmin would.
-These commands are scripted using PHP, with the data formatting done locally in the browser using JavaScript.
-This approach is intended to minimize the impact on the server.
+This approach is intended to minimize the impact on the server, with no resources being used except when the web interface is actively being used.

+### Potential blacklist service
+If enough people adopt this, the next step will be to build a service that would collect blacklisted IPs (if you voluntarily configured your instance of log-pager to forward blacklist items) and publicly provide provde aggregated blacklists based on crowdsourced human judgement, rather than algorithms.
+If you think this would be interesting, please reach out.

 ## Demo
 A public demo of the current development branch may (or may not) be running